All of our teachers are certified, registered yoga teachers (RYT) with Yoga Alliance.

 Tiffany first experienced yoga in 2002 while a student at Virginia Wesleyan College.
 Six years, marriage, and a child later, she rediscovered yoga while attempting to “get in shape’ and nurture herself.
 She fell in love with the practice.
 That first hot yoga class led to a daily practice and then to teacher training in 2009.
 As Tiffany describes it, teacher training was a challenging, intense journey that made her dive deep into many areas of her life.
 She blossomed, discovering the profound connection – that we all have! – of body, mind, and spirit within and with each other.
 As with all fabulous teachers, she continues to train, take classes, and spend as much time on the mat as possible.
 Tiffany’s classes challenge while instilling peace in and out.
 In the words of one of her favorite teachers, Rolf Gates, “Our practice is a shelter we build for our spiritual selves.
 It is the work we do to safeguard and support the possibility of spiritual growth.
 The winds of life constantly wear away at this shelter, but if we stick to our tools, the shelter will hold.”

 For Kara, yoga is no longer a great workout, but has become a life-changing routine.
-It enables her to balance her physical and mental well-being with the patience and tenacity required manage a toddler and work a high-tempo, full time job with Virginia International Terminals.
+It enables her to balance her physical and mental well-being with the patience and ease.